RedHatGov/openshift-compliance/reference_architecture.rst

 Stakeholders
 ~~~~~~~~~~~~
-**OCP Administrators** are responsible for the operations and proper function of the platform.
+**Cluster Administrators** are responsible for the operations and proper function of the platform.
 They have the ability to affect OCP security policies surrounding developer interaction and container function.

 **Application Developers** have access to the OCP WebUI and CLI to deploy applications.